salesforcecli/plugin-packaging/messages/package_pushupgrade_abort.md

 # flags.push-request-id.summary

-The ID of the package push request (starts with 0DV).
-This ID is returned after the package pushupgrade schedule command is run.
+ID of the package push request (starts with 0DV).
+This ID is returned after the package push-upgrade schedule command completes successfully.

 # flags.target-dev-hub.summary